nielsmouthaan/SecureNSUserDefaults/README.md

 [[NSUserDefaults standardUserDefaults] setSecret:@"your_secret_goes_here"];
 ```

 Never store the secret somewhere on your file system or in your user preferences but instead put it somewhere static in your code.
-Preferably use a salt string in combination with something device specific (such as NSUUID's UUIDString method).
+Preferably use a salt string in combination with something device specific.

 ###Store information
 Storing information is as easy as always.
 Prefix the normal NSUserDefaults methods with **secret** and your good to go.
 For example: